 There are currently no comprehensive data on how many landfills in the U.S. have gas controls systems that are operated to meet regulatory requirements.
-EPA's Landfill Methane Outreach Program estimates that 609 landfills of 1,381 for which data was available (an additional 1,256 landfills did not have sufficient data available) may be subject to federal regulations, based on voluntarily reported data that may be inaccurate or out-of-date.
-Of these, many sites likely opted to use on-site testing to demonstrate that emissions were low enough to avoid the obligation to install a gas collection system that complies with federal standards, which is allowed under the current regulations.
-Therefore, the number that actually operates control systems that meet federal standards is likely much smaller.
+EPA's Landfill Methane Outreach Program estimates that 609 landfills of 1,381 for which data was available (an additional 1,256 landfills did not have sufficient data available) may be subject to federal regulations, based on voluntarily reported numbers that may be inaccurate or out-of-date.
+Some landfills that meet the requirements may opt to use on-site testing to demonstrate that emissions were low enough to avoid the obligation to install a gas collection system that complies with federal standards, which is allowed under the current regulations.
 While most landfills have some kind of gas collection system, the voluntarily-installed systems are not subject to any operational standards or monitoring requirements.